 How to get Residency in Turkey[UPDATE 2017: Turkey has launched a new economic citizenship program, check requirements to get Turkish Citizenship by investment]

 Merhaba...
-For Thousands of years, Constantinople was the center of global trade, and as the connection of east to west, the epicenter of the silk road.
+For thousands of years, Constantinople was the center of global trade, the connection of east to west, the epicenter of the silk road.
 Somewhere along the way, Turkey lost its flavor.
 It was no longer the most important city in Asia, let alone the world.
 Turkey is now an emerging market, one that is interesting from a business, lifestyle, and from a PT perspective.

 It was a long flight from the far east to the center of Europe, and it was nice to get off the plane and stretch my legs as I arrive in Istanbul.

-After I pay the USD $25 visa tax for being an American who entered turkey.
-I receive a sticker in the middle of a page of my passport (which is running low on space as it is) and off I went to immigration.
+After I pay the USD $25 visa tax for being an American who entered Turkey, I received a sticker in the middle of a page of my passport (which is running low on space as it is) and off I went to immigration.

 Quickly through immigration, without immigration officers documenting my fingerprints (I’m looking at you Malaysia!)